PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

  Large, publicly available image datasets, such as ImageNet, Open Images and Conceptual Captions are commonly used to develop and rank image classification algorithms.
 While these datasets are a necessary and critical part of developing useful machine learning (ML) models, some open-source data may be biased.
 As patterns in such datasets ultimately decide what an AI model learns and predicts, such bias may lead us to develop models that may not necessarily reflect the true reality.

 For example, the images below show the predictions of a standard AI image classifier trained to predict if a given image represents a wedding or not.
 While the AI correctly detects a wedding in the first 3 images, it fails to do so in the last image.
-This is a consequence of developing an AI algorithm without being sensitive to biases that my exist in the training data.
+This is a consequence of developing an AI algorithm without being sensitive to biases that might exist in the training data.

 <figure>
     <img src=".\google.PNG" />
 </figure>
 <br>

 Your goal for this block is to fix such broken implementations of AI and ensure that AI remains responsible, transparent and explainable.
 To this end, you are expected to design, implement and evaluate AI algorithms based on deep neural networks that can accurately classify an image while being sensitive to biases that may be present in the data the network is trained on.
-Further, keeping the end user in mind, imagine a use-case where such an algorithm would have value and create a protype of an application using the concepts learned in Human centered AI.
+Further, keeping the end user in mind, imagine a use-case where such an algorithm would have value and create a protype of an application using the concepts learned in Human-Centered AI.

 At the beginning of the project, you will be introduced to the project by one of the lecturers.
 Throught out the block, you can consult the lecturers if you have any questions or wish to deepen your understanding of project.
-Please refer to the project brief for more detailed information.
+Please refer to the creative brief requirment below for more detailed information.

 ### Creative Brief Timeline